mihow/inkathon/README.md

 # Description

-The sample application demonstrates ink rendering through use of WILL 3.0 for Ink using JavaScript implementation.
+The sample application demonstrates ink rendering through the use of WILL 3.0 for Ink using a JavaScript implementation.

 WILL rendering is split into vector and raster rendering.
 Vector rendering is a technique that fills the stroke boundary of a path with solid color *(see Figure 1)*